 2. Build your presence in North America

-OpenPhone’s base plan includes unlimited calls, SMS, and MMS to the US and Canada.
+OpenPhone’s base plan includes free calls, SMS, and MMS to the US and Canada.
 Unlike Vonage, your business texts won’t be limited to the US, and unlike RingCentral, you’ll be able to send MMS messages from Canadian phone numbers.

 Along with US and Canadian numbers, you can get a US or Canada-based toll-free number from OpenPhone even if you don’t live in North America.
 It’s the perfect entry into these markets if you’re looking to expand your business operations there.
 Many remote businesses also use OpenPhone to call and text their US and Canadian clients without having to pay long-distance fees.